What Is Stage 2 Mesothelioma?

 - Spread is localized to one side of the chest cavity, spreading into the lung or diaphragm on that side and extending into the nearby lymph nodes

-Pericardial mesothelioma affects the lining of the heart and accounts for less than 1 percent of all cases.
-As a result, this form of mesothelioma does not have a formal staging system, though doctors can use the American Joint Committee on Cancer (AJCC) staging scale.
-However, because pericardial mesothelioma is so aggressive, it is often diagnosed in advanced stages or posthumously (after death).
+Pericardial mesothelioma affects the lining of the heart and accounts for less than 5 percent of all cases.
+As a result, this form of cancer does not have a formal staging system, though doctors can use the American Joint Committee on Cancer (AJCC) staging scale.
+However, because it’s so aggressive, this cancer is often diagnosed in advanced stages or posthumously (after death).

 At stage 2, symptoms may become more prevalent than in stage 1 but still remain relatively mild.